This article was updated on 2/5/2021

 Regardless of the reason, it’s important to speak directly with your team members to understand the burnout’s root cause.
 This will not only help you identify how to best help your team, but it’ll also demonstrate that you’ve noticed they’re not being themselves and want to help them overcome this obstacle.
 Here are a few tips to help you identify the root cause:

 - Have in-person conversations.
 Even though your entire team may be experiencing burnout, have conversations on an individual basis.
-Addressing the entire group can be intimidating and make it difficult to open up.
-So schedule time with the employees who show signs of burnout and try to understand what they’re going through.
+Addressing the entire group can be intimidating and make it difficult for members to open up.
+So schedule time for every employee and try to understand what they’re going through.
 Each person may also be able to share their perspective as to what’s happening at a team level – insight you may not have access to as a manager.

 - Don’t make assumptions.
 It’s easy to approach an employee already assuming you know what the problem is.
 Try to avoid doing this.
 You want to create an open space for your team members to confirm what’s actually going on, instead of you steering the conversation in a certain direction.